ErpNetDocs/webclient/introduction/select-navigator.md

-# How to use the Select by navigator option
+# How to use the Select by navigator feature

-Upon clicking a field that has а drop down option menu, for example the Sales Person field in Sales, a three point button will visualize and open the drop down menu itself.
+You can be more flexible and knowledgeable about the choices you need to make when creating different documents.

-The **Select by navigator** option allows you to easily access all data related to a certain field by clicking just a few buttons.
+For example, if you're filling out fields which use standard dropdown menus for making selections, you have the option to open these menus in a separate space.

-In this way, you can complete a form just by choosing from a list of options the one that contains exactly what you need.
+This feature is known as **Select by navigator**.
+It allows you to complete a field by reviewing details about its associated options first and then making the final selection.

-Once you confirm the selection of the needed data, it will be **automatically** filled on the main page.
+Once you confirm your choice, it will be **automatically** applied on the main document creation form.

 ## Example use-case